 Ease of use

-Unboxing the package, you will find everything you need to set it up with any TV and these include a transmitter, speaker, AC adapters as well as digital and analog audio cables to connect to your TV.
+Unboxing the package, you will find a transmitter, speaker, AC adapters as well as digital and analog audio cables to connect to your TV.
 Its major selling point is that it lowers the background noise so you can hear the human voices clearly.

 - Drowns background noise via Clarification Circuitry technology